fginter/dep_search/webapi.md

 cat example_en.conllu | python build_index.py --wipe -d example_en_db
 ```

 which will create a directory `example_en_db` with the treebank index.
+You can re-index your treebank with the above command at any point, and you do not need to re-start the API for the changes to take effect.

-# Telling dep_search API where the treebank is
+# Tell the dep_search API where to find your treebanks

 This involves two files: `corpora.yaml` tells about every indexed treebank and `corpus_groups.yaml` tells how the treebanks group together, to build the hierarchical treebank selection menu on the main page.
 These files are under the `webapi` directory of dep_search.
-Below you can find simple examples, but we keep the full files in GitHub - go have a look [here](https://github.com/fginter/dep_search/blob/master/webapi/corpora.yaml) and [here](https://github.com/fginter/dep_search/blob/master/webapi/corpus_groups.yaml).
+Below you can find simple examples, but we keep the full files in GitHub - go have a look [here](https://github.com/fginter/dep_search/blob/master/webapi/corpora.yaml) and [here](https://github.com/fginter/dep_search/blob/master/webapi/corpus_groups.yaml) for some advanced functionality.

 ## corpora.yaml